What Kind Of Impact Does Chewing Gum Have On Your Dental Health?

 - Prevents dry mouth

-- Neutralizes acids formed from bacteria in the mouth
+- Neutralizes acids formed from bacteria in your mouth

 - Reduces plaque